 View this post on Instagram

 This view from Richmond Hill has inspired countless artists and writers for generations since the terrace was laid out in the 18th century.
-Truly a beautiful spot to visit year round, it is exceptionally stunning for seeing the autumn colours in London.
+Truly a beautiful spot to visit year round, it is exceptionally stunning for seeing the autumn leaves in London.

 The enchanting Grade I listed Brompton Cemetery is one of London’s Magnificent Seven, a collection of historic cemeteries circling the city that were built in the 19th century.
 Opened in 1840, Brompton Cemetery is the resting place of over 200,000 people.
 You can learn more about some of the famous graves at Brompton Cemetery in their Top 100 points of interest guide.

 With over 60 species of trees, Brompton Cemetery is a haven for wildlife and home to several species of birds, including woodpeckers and parakeets, and mammals such as foxes, bats, shrews and grey squirrels, plus over 200 species of moth and butterfly.
-A peaceful oasis in the city, Brompton Cemetery is a wonderful place to visit to enjoy autumn in London.
+A peaceful oasis in the city, Brompton Cemetery is a wonderful place to visit to enjoy autumn colours in London.

 Possibly the most popular spot to photograph the autumn leaves in London is Kynance Mews in South Kensington, known for its picturesque ivy-draped houses and archways.